imamchishty/trace-request-filter/README.md

 - __request-id__: the servlet filter attempts to create a 'request-id' header property if this hasn't already been set.
-The request-id is unique for the given request and can be used for many purposes such as building metrics (user request count), auditing, logging, exception handling etc. The Id is based on {@link UUID} which guarantees an incredibly low chance of a collision.
-Thus the Id can be used to search for particular requests.
+The request-id is unique for the given request and can be used for many purposes such as building metrics (user request count), auditing, logging, exception handling etc. The Id is create by the Java `UUID` class, which guarantees an incredibly low chance of a collision (thus the Id can be used to search for particular requests).

-__group-id__: in the world of soa and micro-services, services are not isolated.
+- __group-id__: in the world of soa and micro-services, services are not isolated.
 Services almost always call other distributed services.
 Let's take an example, a user submits a request on his iphone app.
 The app calls a backend service which itself calls multiple services.
 In order to see which services were called you could use a 'group-id'.
 The group Id is a unique parent/wrapper Id.
 Searching for just this in your centralised logs would show all service calls.
 This is not to be confused with the request Id which is the Id for a single service call.

-__'caller-id'__: as mentioned above services interact with other services.
+- __'caller-id'__: as mentioned above services interact with other services.
 One service is the client whilst the other is provider (server).
 The interaction between the two services can logged using the use of a 'caller-id'.
 When service A calls service B, the caller-id that I'm alluding to is the request-id that A originally had set in its header.
 The HTTP request